 The question God asks Adam and Eve is the same question we have to contend with today.
 Who told you, you were naked?
 When did you lose your innocence?

 Greg shared his first memory of shame.
 His grandmother got gifts for all of his siblings, but didn’t get one for him.
 She told him it was because he was a bad little boy.
 This negative belief followed him throughout his life, until he encountered the freedom of Christ.
 This is what shame does to us.
-The judgment on us, becomes judgement in us.
-Shame freezes us in the time of the judgement and it is toxic.
+The judgment on us, becomes judgment in us.
+Shame freezes us in the time of the judgment and it is toxic.
 However, God does not leave us in our shame.
 Roman crucifixion was designed not just to be horribly painful, but to be terribly humiliating.
 The victim was stripped naked, beaten, and mocked by the crowds.
 Yet, Hebrews 12:2 tells that Jesus disregarded the shame of the cross for the joy set before Him.
 In the cross God takes on our shame, and He undoes the curse.
 The cross reveals the character of God, that He loves us unconditionally.

 In Ephesians 2:6 we learn that where Jesus sits we sit.
 He sits in the place of honor, and we are with Him there.
 So, if Jesus condemns all shame, we can condemn all shame.
 If Jesus destroyed all shame, we can consider all shamed destroyed.
 The only question left before us is will we believe it?
 Will we live experiencing this truth?